sea-bass/pyrobosim/docs/source/usage/robot_actions.rst

 Executing Actions and Plans
 ---------------------------

-Actions can be executed in a variety of ways:
+Actions can be executed in a few ways:

 * Through the buttons on the GUI.
 * Using a robot's :py:meth:`pyrobosim.core.robot.Robot.execute_action` method.